01 of 04

 Firstly, the currants talked about here are a dried fruit and should not be confused with soft fruit currants such as blackcurrants.

-These are the dark, black currants so popular in cakes, you will find them in a classic, Spotted Dick or an Eccles Cake are in fact dried, dark red, seedless grapes, often the black Corinth grape.
-The grapes are dried to produce a black, tiny, shriveled, sweet flavor-packed fruit.
+Here, the currants are the dark, black currants so popular in cakes, you will find them in a classic, Spotted Dick or an Eccles Cake and they are, in fact, dried, dark red, seedless grapes, often the black Corinth grape.
+The grapes are dried to produce a black, tiny, shrivelled, sweet flavor-packed fruit.

 The name currant comes from the ancient city of 'Corinth' Other names for currants are Zante currants, Corinth raisins, or Corinthian raisins, but in the UK and Ireland, simply called currants.Continue to 3 of 4 below.

 Raisins are dried white Moscatel grapes.
 They are dried resulting in a dark, dried fruit and like a currant, dense in texture yet bursting with sweet flavor.
 The main producers of the Moscatel are the USA, Turkey, Greece, and Australia